paulchernoch/feel/src/implementation-plan.md

  - [x] Convert FeelOpcode to FeelValue
  - [x] Execute method

-Positive unary tests look like they can be converted into half-open ranges.
+Positive unary tests have been implemented as half-open ranges.
-If so, then the existing implementation of the "in" operator will be sufficient.
+Thus the existing implementation of the "in" operator is sufficient.

 ## Simple Expression Tree Walk